Teacher Certification Programs

 - RED 426/526* Teaching Content Area Reading (3)

 - EDUC 461/561* Materials, Methods, Assessment for English Language Learners (3)

 - SPED 300/511* Curriculum Adaptations (3)

-*Students planning to enroll for the Master of Arts in Teaching Degree program should schedule the 500-level courses in their senior year to receive advanced standing.
+*Students planning to continue on for the Master of Arts in Teaching Degree should schedule the 500-level courses in their senior year to receive advanced standing.